A Galois connection between classical and intuitionistic logics. I: Syntax: Symmetries and redundancy

-(b) The following holds in QHC: \begin{enumerate} \item[\rm ($\oc_\land$)] $\oc p\land\oc q\Iff \oc(p\land q)$; \item[\rm ($\oc_\lor$)] $\oc p\lor \oc q\Imp \oc(p\lor q)$; \item[\rm ($\oc_\forall$)] $\forall x\,\oc p(x)\Iff \oc\forall x\,p(x)$; \item[\rm ($\oc_\exists$)] $\exists x\,\oc p(x)\Imp \oc\exists x\,p(x)$. \end{enumerate} \end{proposition}
+(b) The following holds in QHC: \begin{enumerate} \item[\rm ($\oc_\land$)] $\turnstile\oc p\land\oc q\Tofrom \oc(p\land q)$; \item[\rm ($\oc_\lor$)] $\turnstile\oc p\lor \oc q\To \oc(p\lor q)$; \item[\rm ($\oc_\forall$)] $\turnstile\forall\tr x\,\oc p(\tr x)\Tofrom \oc\forall \tr x\,p(\tr x)$; \item[\rm ($\oc_\exists$)] $\turnstile\exists\tr x\,\oc p(\tr x)\To \oc\exists \tr x\,p(\tr x)$. \end{enumerate} \end{proposition} \metameta

-\begin{remark} The implication $\oc p\lor \oc q\imp\ \oc(p\lor q)$ cannot be reversed.
-Indeed, let $\bP$ be the proposition {\it $i^i$ is a rational number} and $\bQ$ the proposition {\it $i^i$ is an irrational real number}.
-The problem $\oc(\bP\lor \bQ)$ amounts to showing that $i^i$ is a real number.
+\begin{remark} From the informal semantic viewpoint, the implication $\fm{\turnstile\oc p\lor \oc q\too \oc(p\lor q)}$ cannot be reversed.
+Indeed, let $P$ be the proposition {\it $i^i$ is a rational number} and $Q$ the proposition {\it $i^i$ is an irrational real number}.
+The problem $\oc(P\lor Q)$ amounts to showing that $i^i$ is a real number.
 This problem is trivial: $i^i=(e^{i\pi/2})^i=e^{-\pi/2}$.
-On the other hand, the problem $\oc\bP\lor \oc \bQ$ amounts to $\oc(\bP\lor \bQ)\land\bGamma$, where $\bGamma$ is the problem {\it Determine whether $e^{-\pi/2}$ is rational or irrational}.
-This is not an easy problem. \footnote{In fact, $i^i$ is transcendental by the Gelfond--Schneider theorem.} This shows incidentally that one cannot get an interpretation of intuitionistic logic in classical by just looking at problems of the form $\oc p$, where $p$ is a proposition. \end{remark}
+On the other hand, the problem $\oc P\lor\oc Q$ amounts to $\oc(P\lor Q)\land\Gamma$, where $\Gamma$ is the problem {\it Determine whether $e^{-\pi/2}$ is rational or irrational}.
+This is not an easy problem. \footnote{In fact, $i^i$ is transcendental by the Gelfond--Schneider theorem.} This shows incidentally that one cannot get an exact interpretation of classical logic in intuitionistic logic by just looking at problems of the form $\oc P$, where $P$ is a proposition. \end{remark}